tmpmachine/blogger-template-build-script/README.md

 Google Blogger template build script.
 Merge HTML file using custom &lt;file> tag.

 # Example
+Path is relative to the file that includes it.

 index.html
 ```html
 <?xml version="1.0" encoding="UTF-8" ?>